TabulaRasaProject/db-cooper-forensic-analysis/paper.md

 ### 2.2 Analysis: Paper Manufacturing

-The diagnostic value lies not in individual elements, but in their relative proportions and coexistence.
-By the late 1960s, North American paper manufacturing had converged on a materials regime that systematically produced a silicon–calcium–iron particulate mix closely matching the Cooper tie profile.
+Elemental analysis of Cooper’s tie reveals a non-random industrial particle signature dominated by silicon- and calcium-rich particulates, with secondary iron and trace specialty metals.
+This internally consistent distribution is indicative of repeated occupational exposure rather than incidental environmental contact.
+The relative proportions and persistence of these particle classes form the basis for an occupational fingerprint that allows broad categories of unrelated occupations to be excluded.
+While the individual elements themselves are not rare, the specific combination, dominance, and quantity observed on Cooper’s tie are uncommon across most industrial and non-industrial settings.

-Historical industry surveys indicate that calcium carbonate had become the dominant paper filler (≈70%), commonly used alongside silicon-rich materials such as kaolin clay and silicates, particularly in coated paper mills.
+Historical industry surveys indicate that by the late 1960s, calcium carbonate had become the dominant paper filler (approximately 70%), commonly used in conjunction with silicon-rich materials such as kaolin clay and other silicates, particularly in coated paper mills.
+The following section summarizes common sources of these particle classes within paper-manufacturing environments:

-**Sources of particles in paper manufacturing:**

 **Silicon (~35.6%)**
 - Kaolin clay (aluminum silicate) coatings and fillers